 How do I choose the best baby bank account in Australia?

-When comparing baby bank accounts pay attention to these aspects:
+When comparing baby bank accounts pay attention the following aspects.

 You’ll have to provide your baby’s birth certificate and you’ll also have to go through a legally required identity verification process.
 In addition, you may have to make a minimum initial deposit to open the account.

 While savings accounts for babies tend not to charge ongoing account keeping fees they may attract other kinds of fees and charges.
 With some accounts, you can get fee-free banking provided you meet some depository requirements or maintain a minimum monthly balance.
 Before you open any baby bank account, review the terms and conditions carefully because these give you a clear indication of all applicable fees and charges.

-- The standard variable interest rate.
-Interest money in the account earns depends on multiple factors.
+The interest earned depends on multiple factors.
 The financial institution you choose plays an obvious role.
 While credit unions tend to offer better interest rates than mainstream banks, know that this is not always the case.
 Some baby bank accounts let account holders earn bonus interest if they make deposits each month and don’t make any withdrawals.

 The proximity of a branch to where you live is important when it comes to opening a bank account for a child.
 While online banking might be perfect for adults, banks give children limited access to these platforms.
 As your child grows older, visiting a branch to make deposits and withdrawals will enter the picture.